 Gambling: Wagering money in an attempt to make a profit.
 To bet on something.

 Game Closed: The time when instant tickets for a specified game can no longer be ordered or distributed by the lottery or retailer.

-Game End: The official date, determined by the lottery, that the instant game has ended.
+Game End: The official date, determined by the lottery, that an instant game has ended.
 Prizes must then be redeemed within the time period required by the lottery.

-Game Expiration: The time after the instant game has been closed and the game prize redemption date has been passed.
+Game Expiration: The time after an instant game has been closed and the game prize redemption date has been passed.
 Tickets from the game can no longer be redeemed.